crazybiocomputing/tinned/doc/basics/map.md

 ### 2.1.
 Function

 _A function applying some computation to the input.
 This function takes one argument `x` corresponding to the element in the stream and returns a value._
-_By default, this function always returns `true` meaning that all the elements are counted._
+_By default, this function is the Identity function returning the same value `x`._

 > **Note**: The code must be saved by clicking on the floppy-disk icon (💾) to send the modified code in the stream.